teaconmc/Biluochun-2021/README.md

 Retrieves all known teams.
 All "disbanded" teams are excluded.
 A "disbanded" team is a team without any members.

-The response is always `200 OK` with a JSON Array that looks like
+By default, the response is `200 OK` with a JSON Array that looks like

 ```json
 [